 After ripening, an avocado should be consumed immediately, although it can be kept in the fridge for a night or two.
 Allow it to come to room temperature before eating (unless you like eating fridge-cold avocados, weirdo).

 Unfortunately, there's no real way to prevent an avocado that's been mashed into guacamole from browning pretty rapidly.
-The old "leave the pit in the bowl" trick is an old wive's tale.
-The best you can do is to put it in a bowl and place a triple layer of plastic wrap directly on its surface to form a "skin."
+(The old "leave the pit in the bowl" trick is a myth.)
+The best you can do is to put it in a bowl and place a triple layer of plastic wrap directly on its surface, to form a "skin."
 Treated this way, it should remain green for a few hours.
-Stir any discolored portions back into the rest right before serving and nobody will know the difference.
+Stir any discolored portions back into the rest right before serving, and nobody will know the difference.

 How to Cut an Avocado, Without Going to the Emergency Room

 If anecdotal reports from emergency-room doctors are to be believed, avocado-related knife injuries are on the rise.
 Safely cutting an avocado is easy, as long as you follow these steps.

 Step 1: Remove the Stem Piece

 First, check the avocado for a small woody bit at the stem end.
 If it’s there, remove it with your fingers.
 Not all avocados have one attached, but some do, and leaving it on can get in the way of your knife in the next step.

 Using a paring knife, slice down to the pit in the center of the avocado.
 Then carefully spin the avocado around, maintaining the blade’s contact with the pit, until you’ve rotated it fully.